icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [this week in security](https://twitter.us18.list-manage.com/subscribe?u=e1ad6038c994abec17dafb116&id=a2457dc8ad). a weekly tl;dr cybersecurity newsletter including news, the happy corner, your weekly cyber-cat, and more.
 It's sent every Sunday.
 - [InfoSecSherpa](https://nuzzel.com/InfoSecSherpa).
 A daily summary of 10 Information Security news items that aren't necessarily getting a lot of attention.
 - [tl;dr sec](https://tldrsec.com/).
 A weekly distillation of the best security tools, blog posts, and conference talks, covering AppSec, cloud and container security, DevSecOps, and more.
+- [Advisory Week](https://advisoryweek.com/).
+A weekly email with a roundup of Security Advisories published by the major software vendors.

 ## Miscellaneous